-Most graduate students in the Ph.D. program receive financial support as Graduate Associates, either Teaching Associates (GTA) or Research Associates (GRA), or as Fellows during their student career.
-These appointments cover the cost of tuition and the instructional fee waiver, stipend, and 85% subsidized health insurance provided students remain in good academic standing, adhere to the code of student conduct and make reasonable progress toward receiving their degree.
+Most graduate students in the Ph.D. program receive financial support as Graduate Associates, (either Teaching Associates (GTA), Administrative Associates (GAA) or Research Associates (GRA)) or as Fellows during their student career.
+These appointments cover the cost of tuition and the instructional fee waiver, stipend, and 85% subsidized health insurance.
+Renewal of GA appointments is subject to the student adhering to the code of student conduct, and remaining in Good Standing with the Physics Department.

-Appointment titles and changes of appointment titles will be communicated via email message and are subject to academic and prior GA performance as well as available funding per section 9.2 of the Graduate School Handbook.
+Appointment titles and information will be sent via Docusign.
+After signing your Graduate Appointment document if there are any changes to the information including appointment titles, raises, change of job duties, changes to full time equivalent percentage of 50%, these will be communicated via email message or by and amendment sent via Docusign.
+All graduate appointments are subject to good academic standing, prior performance as well as available funding per section 9.2 of the Graduate School Handbook.

 Please contact the Graduate Program Coordinator for the exact amount of your research appointment.
 Monthly stipend amounts will be listed on Page 1 of the Graduate Appointment Document which will be distributed via DocuSign.

 If necessary, changes to your Monthly/Annual stipend will be amended during the upcoming 12 Month academic year for the following situations:

 - Passing English certification to receive a raise to the appropriate Pre or Post Candidacy rate.

 - Passing your graduate Candidacy Exam to receive a raise to the Post Candidacy rate.